aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/creating-loading-documents/_index.md

 ...

-    // Prepare a path to a file loading string documentPath = Path.Combine(DataDir, "QBezier.svg");
+    // Prepare a path to a file loading string documentPath = Path.Combine(DataDir, "bezier-curves.svg");

-	// Load an SVG document from a file using (var document = new SVGDocument(documentPath))
+	// Load an SVG document from the file using (var document = new SVGDocument(documentPath))
 	{
 	    // Work with the document